-I am a 5th year PhD student in the Department of Computer Science at the University of Virginia, co-advised by Prof. David Evans and Prof. Yanjun Qi.
-I'm currently working on Adversarial Machine Learning.
+I am a research scientist at Intel Labs, doing research on Adversarial Machine learning.
+I earned my Ph.D. degree in Computer Science at the University of Virginia in May 2019, co-advised by Prof. David Evans and Prof. Yanjun Qi.

 Previously I was an engineer at NISL, Tsinghua University.

 We propose a new strategy, feature squeezing, that can be used to harden DNN models by detecting adversarial examples.
-Feature squeezing reduces the search space available to an adversary by coalescing samples that correspond to many different feature vectors in the original space into a single sample....
+Feature squeezing reduces the search space available to an adversary by coalescing similar samples that correspond to many different feature vectors in the original space into a single sample.

 I assisted Prof. David Evans in developing an undergraduate operating system course (focus on system programming), which is the first course to use the Rust programming language in the world.